 Our council has established effective lines of communication so as to involve and consult our employees.

 These may include:

-- individual conversations
+- individual conversations.

-- notice boards
+- notice boards.

-- internal publications
+- internal publications.

-- staff meetings
+- employee team meetings.

 - Health and Safety meetings.

-In addition the council will display the 'Health and Safety Law - What You Need To Know' poster in a prominent position.
+In addition, the council will display the 'Health and Safety Law - What You Need To Know' poster in the parish office.